cainky/SoundcloudDownloader/README.md

 ## Description

 This project provides a Python script for downloading entire playlists from SoundCloud.
 It uses [yt-dlp](https://github.com/yt-dlp/yt-dlp) to handle the downloading process, making it robust against changes in SoundCloud's website structure.
-The script downloads each track in the playlist, converts them to MP3 format, and packages them into a zip file.
+The script downloads each track in the playlist, converts them to MP3 format, and optionally packages them into a zip file.

 This project uses Poetry for dependency management and packaging.
 If you haven't installed Poetry yet, you can do so by following the [official installation guide](https://python-poetry.org/docs/#installation).